ytlee3/quantum_algorithms/4_quantum_fourier_transformation/README.md

 3. when we keep doing the controlled-rotation gate, the final $|\psi \rangle = (|0\rangle + e^{2 \pi i 0.j_1j_2...j_n} |1\rangle)$

+4. Do the same procedure for every single qubit and we will get the QFT of the bitstring.